lisabronwyn/tetris-tutorial/doc/pieces.md

 We already know how to store matrices.
 They're just lists of lists.
 While we're at it, we might also want to store all the different rotations of each piece too.
-We can do that by storing a list of matrices for each tetromino, and then rotation will just be moving through that list.
+We can do that by storing a list of matrices for each tetromino, and then the rotation will just be moving through that list.
 This sounds like a great plan!

 If you don't want to write it yourself, I've already done it for you in [tetrominoes.js](../tetrominoes.js).
-Go have a look -- there shouldn't be anything particularly surprising in there.
+Have a look -- there shouldn't be anything particularly surprising in there.
 I'll wait.

 ## Making tetrominoes do things